brianhempel/simple_stats/README.md

 [2,   2.0, 1].modes # [2.0]
 ```

+## Interaction with other gems

+If any of SimpleStats' methods are already defined on Enumerable, SimpleStats _will not_ replace them with its own definition.
+In particular, ActiveSupport [defines a `sum` method](https://github.com/rails/rails/blob/master/activesupport/lib/active_support/core_ext/enumerable.rb).
+If both ActiveSupport and SimpleStats are used, the `sum` method will come from ActiveSupport.
+Don't worry, ActiveSupport and SimpleStats should work fine together.

 ## Help make it better!

 Need something added?
 [Open an issue](https://github.com/brianhempel/simple_stats/issues).
 Or, even better, code it yourself and send a pull request: